 The Craft & Hobby Association today appeared on the BBC Breakfast News discussing the increasing appeal of sewing, quilting and embroidery in the UK.

-Tony Sheridan, Chairman of the CHA-UK talked with BBC presenters Ben Thompson and Sally Nugent about this fast growing sector in the craft industry.
+Tony Sheridan, Chairman of the CHA-UK and also CEO of Create & Craft TV, the UK’s biggest craft retailer talked with BBC presenters Ben Thompson and Sally Nugent about this fast growing sector in the craft industry.
 He said a million people took up sewing in the last year.
-With access to online tutorials, shows like the Great British Sewing Bee and craft clubs around the UK, people can now express their inner creativity with more confidence.
+With access to online tutorials, shows like the Great British Sewing Bee and craft clubs around the UK plus fantastic deals on Create and Craft, people can now express their inner creativity with more confidence.

 Also on the Red Sofa was Deborah Simms, a semi-finalist from the Great British Sewing Bee.
 She said that people take up sewing as an outlet, a way to express their individuality.
 She made Ben a brooch to wear on the show.
 He was impressed with how quickly Deborah had made it and asked how people could get more proficient in this craft?
 Buy and follow patterns, practice your techniques and use the internet for information, tips and tricks she said.